Atry/MIXIN/specification.md

   - **MIXIN Solution**: MIXIN enables modular and reusable configuration components through its mixin system.
 Each mixin can encapsulate a piece of configuration or logic, which can then be combined and reused in different contexts.
 This modular approach not only improves maintainability but also allows for the creation of complex configurations by composing simpler, reusable mixins.

 - **Difficulty in Representing Relationships**: Declarative configuration languages often lack the ability to represent complex relationships between different parts of a configuration.
-Dependencies, references, and relationships must be managed manually, which can lead to errors and inconsistencies.
+Dependencies and relationships must be managed manually, which can lead to errors and inconsistencies.

-  - **MIXIN Solution**: MIXIN uses references to represent relationships between mixins, enabling clear and maintainable configurations.
-By using a unified reference and inheritance model, MIXIN allows for the automatic resolution of dependencies and relationships, reducing the risk of errors and inconsistencies.
+  - **MIXIN Solution**: MIXIN uses inheritance to represent relationships between mixins, enabling clear and maintainable configurations.
+By using a unified inheritance model, MIXIN allows for the automatic resolution of dependencies and relationships, reducing the risk of errors and inconsistencies.

 - **Limited Expressiveness for Code Generation**: While declarative languages like Nix provide some level of code generation through lazy evaluation and functional constructs, they are primarily designed for configuration management and package management.
 Extending them for general-purpose code generation or complex logical expressions can be cumbersome.